 SoBo for a Sophisticated Bohemian lunch.
 Healthy soups, wraps and kid-friendly menus.
 Located at the corner of 1st and Neill Streets, across from the BC Liquor Store.

 Shelter is one of Tofino’s most popular restaurants.
 An emphasis on local and sustainable cuisine, with lots of kid-friendly menu choices.

 The Pointe Restaurant.
-Located at the Wick Inn, it’s a fine dining room, fit for romance and special occasions.
+Located at the Wick Inn, it’s an elegant dining room, fit for romance and special occasions.
 Finishing a meal with a shared s’more or dark chocolate bar while watching the waves crash below you isn’t an experience you’ll soon forget.